overshard/timestrap/docs/src/configuration.md

 By default we don't enable TLS/SSL features since this project is often run on an intranet, locally, or in testing environments.
 If security is a concern of yours, and it should be, you will need to enable TLS/SSL on your reverse proxy and setup a certificate there.
-On Heroku you can run `heoku certs:auto:enable` to get a free LetsEncrypt certificate.
+For an easy TLS enabled reverse proxy check out Caddy.

 You will need to configure two settings when you use TLS/SSL on this project.
 The first is to force TLS/SSL when people visit your site and the second is to